Skip to Content

 This is a bit of an old trick, but it works.
 If you’ve got a car, truck, or RV with an external radio antenna, poke a small hole in one side of a tennis ball and stick it on top of the antenna for assistance in locating your vehicle in a parking lot.

-Alternatively, you can take a photo of the parking marker nearest where you park to remind yourself of where your vehicle is located.
+Alternatively, you can take a photo of the parking marker nearest to where you park to remind yourself of your vehicle’s location.
 You can also drop a pin at your parking spot using Google Maps or whatever mapping app you prefer.
 Of course, either of these methods requires you to be proactive before leaving your parked vehicle.

 Cheap Car Air Freshener